Angel (Madonna song)

 "Angel" is a song by American singer Madonna from her second studio album Like a Virgin (1984).
-It was released on April 10, 1985 by Sire Records as the album's third single.
-Written by Madonna and Steve Bray, it was one of the first songs developed for the project and, according to Madonna, was inspired by a girl who is saved by an angel, and she falls in love with him.
+She co-wrote this song with Stephen Bray while Nile Rodgers produced it.
+The track was released on April 10, 1985, by Sire Records as the album's third single.
+It was inspired by a girl who is saved by an angel, and she falls in love with him.
 "Angel" was released as a 12-inch single with "Into the Groove" in some countries and charted likewise.
-Despite its relative success, "Angel" was one of the few Madonna singles from that time that did not have an official music video, because although it was planned, it was canceled due to the artist's busy schedule.
-Instead, a promotional clip comprising segments of her previous videos was released in the United Kingdom.
+A music video was not filmed for the track, and instead, a promotional clip comprising segments of her previous videos was released in the United Kingdom.

-Musically "Angel" consists of three chord ascending hook, which serves for the verse and chorus.
-It has vocal harmonies beneath the main chorus and the lyrics repeat the angel-like image of Madonna's saviour.
+Musically, "Angel" consists of three chord ascending hook, which serves for the verse and chorus.
+It has vocal harmonies beneath the main chorus and the lyrics repeat the angel-like image of Madonna's savior.
 Critical response to the song varied, with some music critics calling it a classic and others deeming it sub-par compared to Madonna's previous singles.
-"Angel" became the singer's fifth consecutive top-five single on the US Billboard Hot 100 and reached the top of its dance charts.
-It was also able to reach number-one in Australia and the top-five of the charts in Canada, Ireland, Japan, New Zealand, Spain and the United Kingdom.
-Madonna has performed the song only once, on the Virgin Tour in 1985.
-The song was used at the soundtrack of the third season of Stranger Things.
+"Angel" charted at number one in Australia and within the top five in Canada, Ireland, Japan, New Zealand, Spain, the United Kingdom, and the United States.
+She has performed the song during the Virgin Tour in 1985 and The Celebration Tour in 2023.
+The song was used on the soundtrack of the third season of Stranger Things.